 - Ambulatory Care (4 weeks)

 - Precepting (6 weeks)

-The resident may choose four elective rotations.
+The resident may choose two elective rotations.
 Each elective is four weeks in length.
 Although additional time in the core rotations may be used to fulfill the elective requirements the resident is encouraged to choose from one of the options below:

 Longitudinal Learning Experiences